Exonerated: June 24, 2003

-Greg Bright and his co-defendant, Earl Truvia, were convicted in 1975 of the second-degree murder of Eliot Porter in the New Orleans Calliope Housing Project.
-They were sentenced to life without parole.
-At the time, Mr. Bright was 20 years old and Mr. Truvia was 17.
+Greg Bright and Earl Truvia were convicted in 1975 of the second-degree murder of Eliot Porter in the New Orleans’ Calliope Projects and sentenced to life without parole.
+At the time, Mr. Bright was 20 years old.
 Until they were arrested together, they hardly knew each other.

-The State also concealed from the jury—and for decades after Mr. Bright and Mr. Truvia’s convictions—that there were the two other likely suspects whose identiies were contained in a police report from the time.
+The State also concealed from the jury—and for decades after Mr. Bright and Mr. Truvia’s convictions—that there were two other likely suspects whose identities were contained in a police report from the time.

 Illiterate when he first entered prison, Mr. Bright taught himself to read and write, and then taught himself the law.
-He challenged his conviction in the courts all the way to the State Supreme Court before a lawyer from Innocence Project New Orleans stepped in to help unravel his case.
-In 2002, IPNO presented all of the evidence in Mr. Bright and Mr. Truvia’s case to a court in Orleans Parish, including several alibi witnesses for each defendant that neither of their lawyers ever bothered to contact.
+He challenged his conviction in the courts all the way to the Louisiana State Supreme Court before IPNO stepped in to help unravel his case.
+In 2002, we presented all of the evidence in Mr. Bright and Mr. Truvia’s case to a court in Orleans Parish, including several alibi witnesses for each defendant that neither of their lawyers ever bothered to contact.
 The court overturned their convictions and was upheld by the Louisiana Supreme Court.

-On June 24, 2003, after 27 ½ years in prison for a crime they did not commit, Mr. Bright and Mr. Truvia were both released after the Orleans Parish District Attorney dismissed all charges.
-They left prison with nothing but a $10 check each from the State of Louisiana and garbage bags full of legal paperwork.
+On June 24, 2003, after 27 years, 7 months and 10 days in prison for a crime they did not commit, Mr. Bright and Mr. Truvia were both released after the Orleans Parish DA dismissed all charges.
+They left prison with nothing but a $10 check each from the State and garbage bags full of legal paperwork.